variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 1335 8th Avenue

-The Showcase Art Center will feature a First Friday pARTy!&nbsp; Paint and sip at the Showcase Art Center on Friday, April 7th from 5-7pm.
+The Showcase Art Center will feature a First Friday pARTy!
+Paint and sip at the Showcase Art Center on Friday, April 7th from 5-7pm.
 All supplies, treats and instruction for $25.
 RSVP requested.

 ### Syntax Spirits Distillery